firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 Or it can be put in another way, return `self` until the very last moment.
 That allows chaining and storing the intermediate results and other interesting things.
 The best examples in the wild I think are Rails scopes and JavaScript.
-Rails Scopes can be chained up to the last moment where you can load the relation into array by calling `to_a` on it.
+ActiveRecord Scopes can be chained up to the last moment where you can load the relation into array by calling `to_a` on it.
 JavaScript is basically built on returning `this`.
-If you have ever used a JavaScript library like jQuery you know the power.
+If you have ever used a JavaScript library like jQuery you know the drill.

 ```ruby
 class User
   class ChiefShopsForMonth
     def initialize(role = Role, motivation = Motivation)
       @role = role
       @motivation = motivation